 The generation of students we have now (Generation WiFi) changed this way of learning.
 They have been brought up with technology.
 Scientists discovered that this lifelong exposure led to their brains developing differently.
 That is why it is often seen that students, no matter what their level is, struggle to sit through a lecture and take notes.
 We shouldn’t force those students to learn the same way we did 10 years ago; we need to provide them with a form of education that challenges them to bring out the best in them.
 Luckily, educators are starting to understand that.

 The solution: blended learning

 This form of education is called blended learning and can be described as a combination between offline and online learning.
 Students nowadays need an interactive environment to learn in.
 This environment, for example a learning platform, is the online aspect.
 But besides that, students still need a sense of purpose and control over what they are learning, which can be provided by the teacher during offline contact hours.

 Another term that is being used more often these days is hybrid learning.
 At first sight, hybrid learning and blended learning seem to be the same; but that is not the case.
-Blended learning focuses on the combination between offline and online learning, whereas hybrid learning is about finding the right mix for you out of all the possibilities in learning, no matter if they are offline or online.
+Hybrid learning focuses on the combination between offline and online learning, whereas blended learning is about finding the right mix for you out of all the possibilities in learning, no matter if they are offline or online.

 “We shouldn’t force students to learn the same way we did 10 years ago.”

 Blended and hybrid learning in aNewSpring

 aNewSpring believes that blended and hybrid learning both will be very effective because of the synergy that is created between different ways of studying.
 Blended learning utilises the best online tools to support a teacher-led classroom, but young learners are also encouraged to explore and follow their own paths with computer based modules.
 A trainer can bring those lessons to life and give them meaning.
 Hybrid learning focuses less on the technology and more on the most effective way to deliver a course to learners, which is different for every company.